pluralitybook/plurality/contents/english/03-03-a-view-from-yu-shan.md

 ### Moving Forward

-[Qualifications and nuances of how this is a work in progress, how many people in the country are not yet engaged, etc.]
+[Qualifications and nuances of how this is a work in progress, how many people are not yet engaged, etc.]